sylv0r/nodeJsReactPack/README.md

 # nodeJsReactPack

-# Hello this repository is a starterPack for an React NodeJs MySQL app.
+# Hello this repository is a starterPack for an React NodeJs MySQL website

 ## You will find all basic pages and endpoints to start your project.
 All in Docker containers.